MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-inputs.md

 <!--https://blog.botframework.com/2018/02/01/contributing-luis-microsoft-recognizers-text-part-2/-->

 1. `DefaultLocale`: Sets the default locale for input processing that will be used unless one is passed by the caller.
 Supported locales are Spanish, Dutch, English, French, German, Japanese, Portuguese, Chinese.
-2. `OutputFormat`: Using [adaptive expressions][adaptive-expressions] you can take actions to manipulate the number in some way.
+1. `OutputFormat`: Using [adaptive expressions][adaptive-expressions] you can take actions to manipulate the number in some way.
 For example, you could write an expression to convert a number entered as a temperature given in Fahrenheit to its equivalent Celsius value, perform a mathematical calculation such as adding tax and shipping costs to the value entered, or simply perform a type conversion to specify that the value is either a float or integer as demonstrated in the sample code below.

 ## ConfirmInput

-**Confirmation inputs** are useful to use after you have already asked the user a question and want to confirm their answer.
+**Confirmation inputs** are useful to use after you ask the user a question and want to confirm their answer.
 Unlike the **Multiple choice** action that enables your bot to present the user with a list to choose from, confirmation prompts ask the user to make a binary (yes/no) decision.

 The `ConfirmInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these additional properties:

 1. `ChoiceOptions`: Used to format the presentation of the confirmation choices that are presented to the user, this is an [adaptive expression][adaptive-expressions] that evaluates to a `ChoiceSet` object.
-This `ChoiceSet` object will only be used as a back up if the initial attempt at recognition of the `ConfirmInput` fails.
+This `ChoiceSet` object will only be used as a backup if the initial attempt at recognition of the `ConfirmInput` fails.
 When the `ConfirmInput` action executes, it first tries to evaluate the input as a Boolean value.
 If that fails, it makes a second attempt, this time using a choice recognizer evaluating against the ChoiceSet.
-2. `ConfirmChoices`: The choices or an [adaptive expression][adaptive-expressions] that evaluates to the choices that will be presented to the user.
+1. `ConfirmChoices`: The choices or an [adaptive expression][adaptive-expressions] that evaluates to the choices that will be presented to the user.
-3. `DefaultLocale`: Sets the default locale for input processing that will be used unless one is passed by the caller.
+1. `DefaultLocale`: Sets the default locale for input processing that will be used unless one is passed by the caller.
 Supported locales are Spanish, Dutch, English, French, German, Japanese, Portuguese, Chinese
-4. `OutputFormat`: The default output format for the `ConfirmInput` action is a boolean.
+1. `OutputFormat`: The default output format for the `ConfirmInput` action is a boolean.
 You can override that using the `OutputFormat` property, an [adaptive expressions][adaptive-expressions] which you can use to modify the return results if needed.
 For example you can use this to cause the  `ConfirmInput` action to return a number: `OutputFormat = "if(this.value == true, 1, 0)"`.
 If this property is set then the output of the expression is the value returned by the dialog.
-5. `Style`: This defines the type of list to present to the user when confirming their input.
+1. `Style`: This defines the type of list to present to the user when confirming their input.
 This uses the `ListStyle` enum which consists of:
     1. `None`: Don't include any choices for prompt.
-    2. `Auto`: Automatically select the appropriate style for the current channel.
+    1. `Auto`: Automatically select the appropriate style for the current channel.
-    3. `Inline`: Add choices to prompt as an inline list.
+    1. `Inline`: Add choices to prompt as an inline list.
-    4. `List`: Add choices to prompt as a numbered list.
+    1. `List`: Add choices to prompt as a numbered list.
-    5. `SuggestedAction`: Add choices to prompt as suggested actions.
+    1. `SuggestedAction`: Add choices to prompt as suggested actions.
-    6. `HeroCard`: Add choices to prompt as a HeroCard with buttons.
+    1. `HeroCard`: Add choices to prompt as a HeroCard with buttons.

 ## ChoiceInput